pwright/blockscape/map-generation-prompt.md

 * Keep **names** user‑friendly; keep **ids** short and consistent.
 * If an item feels too broad, introduce a new category rather than bloating `deps`.
+* If there's a link (external), use the favicon from the website as logo
 * If you’re unsure about `logo`, omit it; you can add paths later.